sinonjs/sinon/README.md

 ## Contribute?

 See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how you can contribute to Sinon.JS.
 Artifact-first [contract tests](CONTRIBUTING.md#contract-tests) are used to protect public APIs during migration.
+The `lib/` directory is generated build output and is not committed to the repository; run `npm run build` to regenerate it locally when needed.

 ## Backers